B2B Influencer Marketing Strategy: The Guide for Success in 2023

 Start with Organic Influencer Engagement

-Organic influencer engagement is taking it one step further, but it’s pretty easy.
+Organic influencer engagement takes it one step further, but it’s pretty easy.
 It involves following influencers, adding them to a Twitter list, subscribing to their blogs and YouTube channels, sharing their content, tagging them, and Retweeting their content.
 But, again, minimal effort or participation is needed, and it costs nothing.
 That’s it.

 Activating influencers across paid, earned, shared and owned media channels.

-Real-time Influencer Content Engine
+Building a Real-Time Influencer Content Engine

 Once you identify the right influencers and add them to a real-time listening panel, the content engine works something like this: